vvittis/FlinkSampling/README.md

 In this phase we run across all data of the specified window for the first time.
 * It reads all the streaming data from the intercom Topic which has specified by the procuder.
 * It sets a timeWindow1( ), whose time is an argument in Job1.
+* It sets a timeWindow2( ), whose time is an argument in Job1.
+* It writes the output data to an intecom Topic (testSink).
 #### Window 1
-* In this windows we have a keySelector1( ) which selects the first field (aka group by attribute) and in the  process( ) it calculates the mean and the variance based on the generated Iterable input and returns a generic Tuple5<String,Double,Double,Double,Integer> where the fields are the following:
+* In this windows we have the KeySelector1( ) which selects the first field (aka group by attributes) and in the process( ) fucntion, calculates the mean and the variance based on the generated Iterable input and returns a generic Tuple5<String,Double,Double,Double,Integer> where the fields are the following: